projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

    * Set ACRN Scenario as "Logical Partition VMs";
    * Set Maximum number of VCPUs per VM as "2";
    * Set Maximum number of PCPU as "4";
-   * Clear/Disable “Enable hypervisor relocation”.
+   * Clear/Disable "Enable hypervisor relocation".

    We recommend keeping the default values of items not mentioned above.